globus/globus-compute/RELEASING.md

 4. Run the release script `./release.sh` from the repo root.
 This will use `tox` and your pypi credentials and will create a signed release tag.
 At the end of this step, new packages will be published to pypi and the tag to GitHub.

+5. Open a PR to merge the release branch into `main`.
+Once approved, merge it using the "Merge commit" option.
+This will ensure that the tagged commit from the release branch is properly included in the `main` branch.

+6. Create a GitHub release from the tag.
+See [GitHub documentation](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) for instructions.